|Home › Destinations › Uttar Pradesh › Agra|

 Located at the banks of River Yamuna, Agra offers the tourists the richest of the man made beauties including three UNESCO World Heritage Sites - Agra fort, Fatehpur Sikri and Taj Mahal.
 It is the haven of Mughal art, culture and architecture on you India tour packages.

 Agra is the foremost tourist spot in India and has been equipped with all kinds of infrastructure facilities for tourists.
 The city with multi colored illuminations providing a marvelous view at night offer hearty welcome to its tourists.
 Many high standard hotels and resorts add the enjoyment of the vacation and picnic to its pinnacle in Agra.

-To visit and experience Agra hassle-free, view Agra Holiday Packages.
+To visit and experience Agra hassle-free, view agra package.

 The Taj Mahal is not open to visitors on Friday, as there are prayers held in the mosque inside.
 Its best to hire a guide while visiting the various monuments, but make sure they are certified guides by checking their photo ID card.
 Don't forget to negotiate the prices which are approximately Rs 500

 Find the best deals on weekend packages from Delhi at Mustseeindia.com which provides various holiday packages that can be customized as per the requirement of the tourists. by Madhav Srinivasan on Dec 07, 2011

 The best time to travel to Agra is during the Taj festival or the Taj Mahotsav.
 The festival is celebrated over 10 days, and it portrays a festive introduction to the state of Uttar Pradesh and India, which is generally celebrated in the month of February by Madhav Srinivasan on Nov 25, 2011